yeasy/cello-archived/docs/arch.md

 There are two kinds of nodes: Master and Compute.

-Master node will run the poolmanager services, while compute nodes serve as container hosts.
+Master node will run the management services, while compute nodes serve as container hosts.

 Master will use remote API to start and stop hyperledger clusters in those compute nodes.